Sudoku Benefits for the Brain

 6. Provides a Sense of Accomplishment

 Completing a puzzle — especially a difficult one — delivers a genuine sense of achievement.
 The brain releases dopamine in response to solving challenges, which reinforces the behavior and contributes to a positive mood.
+This neurochemical reward is the same mechanism that makes other goal-oriented activities (exercise, learning a skill, finishing a project) feel satisfying.

 7. Accessible Mental Exercise for All Ages